February 21, 2017

 But iPhones and Macbooks aren’t the only devices that are in need of updates.
 As technology advances, computer software is used in everything from our cars to our hospitals.
 Towards the end of 2016, Tesla found that its cars’ WiFi and driving systems had been hacked into.
 The hack was so extensive, even the brakes could be activated by an outside party.
 Tesla released a security update that not only patched the hack, but enforced that patch, making it extremely hard for future hackers to break into the Tesla’s operating system and browser.
 Tesla isn’t the only car company to find its vehicles hacked.
 Fiat Chrysler experienced a similar situation and had to recall over one million cars after hackers were able to disable a Jeep from miles away.

 Even hospitals have become high-tech hubs for hackers.
 In 2015, investigators found that drug pumps for patients, which are largely controlled by computers, could be hacked into due to a firmware flaw.
-Hackers had complete control over the amount of medicine patients could receive.
+Hackers had complete control over the number of medicine patients could receive.
 The hack was so alarming that even the FDA got involved and issued an alert in regards to the drug pumps.

 For some of the above situations